gurry/quickshell/README.md

 * List the contents of a directory.
 * Apply a transform (a lambda to a file).
 * Apply a transform to text on clipboard.
 Is often useful while editing code.

+It'll really help if you use REPL like [DreamPie](http://dreampie.sourceforge.net/) that supports file path completion.